sungly/joyfix/README.md

 or visit: https://joyfix.herokuapp.com for the live version.

-For optimal experience, visit the website on recent chrome browser will screen :D
+For optimal experience, visit the website on recent chrome browser full screen :D

 ### To run the project locally